 - Roger Craig Smith also voiced Curtis Miller--antagonist from the straight to DVD feature flick Resident Evil: Degeneration--prior to his work in Resident Evil 5.

-- In certain ports of Resident Evil 2, Chris was an unlockable character for the unlockable mini-game, Battle Mode.
-He was unique in being able to handle the shotgun recoil more steadily than Leon, and had available the S.TA.R.S. custom Beretta handgun which had a faster rate of fire, and the chance to pop a zombies head similar to the effects from a magnum.
+- In certain ports of Resident Evil 2, Chris was an unlockable character for the unlockable mini-game, Extreme Battle.
+He was unique for being able to handle the shotgun recoil more steadily than Leon, and had available the S.TA.R.S. custom Beretta handgun which had a faster rate of fire, and the chance to pop a zombies head similar to the effects from a magnum.
 His character voice-clips for taking damage were recycled from the original Resident Evil.